Bhale Unnade

 Bhale Unnade is a 2024 Indian Telugu-language romantic comedy-drama film directed by J. Sivasai Vardhan.
 It stars Raj Tarun and Manisha Kandkur in the lead roles, with supporting performances by Abhirami, Singeetam Srinivasa Rao, and others.
 The film explores contemporary themes of gender dynamics and relationships, focusing on a protagonist who defies traditional masculinity.

 Released theatrically on 13 September 2024, it received mixed reviews from critics, who praised its concept but criticized its execution and narration.
 The film was later made available on OTT platforms, where it was widely regarded as a commercial failure.

 Plot

-Bhale Unnade revolves around Radha (Raj Tarun), a saree draper whose empathetic and unconventional approach challenges traditional masculinity, blending humor and emotion in his romantic journey with his love interest (Manisha Kandkur).The film attempts to explore modern gender dynamics but struggles with pacing in its second half, where the storyline lacks depth, a point critics noted as a missed opportunity.
+Bhale Unnade revolves around Radha (Raj Tarun), a saree draper whose empathetic and unconventional approach challenges traditional masculinity, blending humor and emotion in his romantic journey with his love interest Krishna (Manisha Kandkur).
+The film attempts to explore modern gender dynamics but struggles with pacing in its second half, where the storyline lacks depth, a point critics noted as a missed opportunity.